shreya-nipanikar/JWT_Auth_SpringBoot_Application/Readme.md

-# Spring Boot Security + JWT + RestAPI CRUD + JUNIT + MOCKITO
+# Spring Boot Security + JWT + RestAPI + Mysql CRUD + JUNIT + MOCKITO Example

-This project demontrates how to use JWT Token based Authentication.
-In this example we will save user authentication related data in database.
-The UserController has methods to get all users, create user, update user, get user by id,get user by email, search user by username and delete user.
-Basically, we have created rest api using DAO layer.
+This project demonstrates the use of JWT Token-based Authentication.
+In this example, we will preserve data related to user authentication in a database.
+The UserController includes methods for getting all users, creating users, updating users, getting users by id, getting users by email, searching for users by username, and deleting users.
+Essentially, we constructed a rest API utilizing the DAO layer.

-In this example you will also find test cases for Service layer and Controller layer.
-We have used Junit and Mockito for testing.
-Test cases to access private and public API's are also written.
+This sample also includes test cases for the Service and Controller layers.
+For testing, we utilized Junit and Mockito.
+There are test cases written in Controller layer for accessing private and public APIs.

 Find the software used in the example.
 1. Java 17